check-spelling-sandbox/ginkgo/docs/index.md

     }()

     // now we wait for the `done` channel to close.
 Note that we neither pass in a context nor set an explicit timeout
-    // in this case `Eventually` `will use Gomega's default global timeout (1 second, unless overriden by the user) Eventually(done).Should(BeClosed())
+    // in this case `Eventually` `will use Gomega's default global timeout (1 second, unless overridden by the user) Eventually(done).Should(BeClosed())
   })
 })